Amazing Jericoacoara – The Best Beaches & Sand Dunes

 The Famous Freshwater Lagoons

-The region’s stunning freshwater lagoons are what put Jericoacoara on the map.
-Lagoa do Paraíso and Lagoa Azul are known for their crystal-clear turquoise water, soft sandy bottoms, and iconic hammocks suspended directly above the water.
-Spending an afternoon floating in these peaceful lagoons is one of the most memorable experiences in the area.
+The freshwater lagoons are what make this place so unique.
+Lagoa do Paraíso and Lagoa Azul are known for their clear turquoise water, soft sandy bottoms, and the famous hammocks suspended above the water.
+Spend an afternoon swimming, floating, or simply relaxing, and you'll understand why they're among the area's biggest attractions.

 Spectacular Sunset Views